-The analysis shows that the effect of racial diversity on whites was in contrast to my hypothesis.
-That is, living in a more racially diverse place tends to lower the likelihood that a white individual votes.
-However, when racial fractionalization was used to predict the slope of each individual racial group, this relationship reversed.
-For black and Asian people, living in a more diverse community raises the probability of voting.
+The analysis shows that the effect of racial diversity on whites' likelihood of voting is negative.
+That is, living in a more racially diverse place tends to suppress turnout among whites.
+However, when racial fractionalization was used to predict the slope of each individual racial group, this relationship reversed for non-Hispanic blacks.
+For black people, living in a more diverse community raises the probability of voting.
 The results from this analysis indicate that the relationship between racial diversity and political participation is not straightforward and that it impacts differently on people from distinct racial groups.
 Specifying a model where the individual effect of race is allowed to vary randomly across cities uncovers different results which remain "hidden" in models where race effects are fixed.
 In this model, racial heterogeneity becomes a strong predictor of participation for members of minority groups while the participation of whites remains negatively related to diversity.
 One needs to explicitly model the effect of diversity on separate racial groups in order to get at these associations.